pikelang/Roxen/server/tools/cacti/README.txt

   Make sure the cacti installation works as intended.

-  Make sure the SNMP support is enabled on the Roxen server that should be monitored
+  Make sure the SNMP support is enabled on the Roxen servers that should be monitored.

   Copy "roxen-mib_core.xml" and "roxen-mib_feed.xml" to the
   "resource/snmp_queries" directory in the cacti installation, this is